FaresX/QInsControl.jl/docs/src/Workflow.md

 @progress for i in 1:2
 ```
 on it.
 The macro @progress is used to show a progressbar.
 The inner one is constructed by a SweepBlock.
 It relates to
-the instrument VirtualInstr with address VirtualAddress, variable "扫描测试", step 1 μA, destination 200 μA and delay
+the instrument VirtualInstr with address VirtualAddress, variable **JJ I**, step 1 μA, destination 200 μA and delay
 0.1s for each loop.

 In general, it is unnecessary to write such a complicated script.
 Most of them are used to support special demands and ensure universality.